 Everyone has their battles sweet girl.
 We all fight them…just on different battlefields.

 My beaten down, broken heart entered that worship hall heavy and not entirely convinced God was anywhere near me.
 After one song and a hug, my heart aligned with what my head already knew.
 God’s grace is in never ending abundance for each one of us.
 It is delivered through Christ and paid for in his blood.
 It covers all sins.
 All the time.
 It is limitless and endless.
 Jesus is there for the taking.
 Take all you need.

 Folks, never miss the opportunity to love on someone.
 But more importantly, don’t miss the opportunity to be loved on.
 Christianity is always a two-way street!
 Grace is a one size fits all gift from God that can’t be returned or earned.
 It is simply a gift.
 When you wear it well, you pass it on by example of your own mistakes and life.

 I think of her often.
 I saw her a few more times that month when I visited there and each time she looked stronger and healthier.
 Her inner beauty was shining through, and she looked younger and brighter.
 I pray that she won her battle, and that she is healthy and well.
 Above all I pray a prayer of gratitude because I will forever be thankful for the love she showed me while I was fighting a different, but equally tough battle.

 Kindness.
 A simple word.
 A simple act.
 The seed that is planted from which great things can be grown.
 Faith and hope sprout from kindness.
 Love and peace are its blooms.

-Is your faith being challenged by life?
-Here’s an episode from This Grit and Grace Life podcast that might help: How to Handle Real-Life Struggles That Challenge Your Faith – 112!
+For more encouragement during difficult seasons, check out this episode from This Grit and Grace Life podcast: How to Handle Real-Life Struggles That Challenge Your Faith – 112